NamrataPeshwa/NamrataPeshwa/README.md

 ## 🚀 What I'm Up To

 - 🔧 Building smart Android apps and exploring AI/ML tools
-- 🏆 Winning hackathons with solutions in climate, food tech, and OCR automation
+- 🏆 Taking part in hackathons with solutions in climate, food tech, and OCR automation
 - 🌐 Diving into GenAI, distributed systems, and cloud-native design
 - 🎯 Dreaming big (Google SWE Intern, here I come!)